RateCity.com.au

 How to finance your car purchase

-But remember that in the long run, you’ll pay more if you use a loan to purchase the car, rather than your own money.
-Moreover, there are multiple types of car loans, which means you need to choose the right loan type for your circumstances.
-One of the ways to compare car loans is looking at the key components of the loan, and choose which option best suits your requirements.
+Getting a car loan to pay for your new car could help you buy a car sooner, without having to save.
+But in the long run, you’ll pay more if you use a loan to purchase the car, rather than your own money.
+There are also multiple types of car loans, which means you need to choose the right loan type for your circumstances.

 When you compare car loans, it’s important that you compare apples with apples.
 This is where RateCity’s comparison tables come in, allowing you to filter down and view a range of car loan options side by side.
 You will be able to view rates, features and potential repayments to help you create a short list of possible financing options.